JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 == 8 - Hollowing out the hull
 #oasis-align(int-dir: -1,
 [#figure(image("images/shell.png"), caption: []), <shell>],
-[Now that we have shaped the exterior of the hull, we can use the `Shell` tool to carve out its interior.
-Select the `Shell` tool from the tool bar and click on the top surface of the boat.
+[Now that we have shaped the exterior of the hull, we can use the #icon("shell") `Shell` tool to carve out its interior.
+Select the #icon("shell") `Shell` tool from the tool bar and click on the top surface of the boat.
 A preview of the feature should appear in the graphics area as seen in #link("lol")[Figure 21].
 Set the `Shell thickness` to `0.25in`.

 #tip[The resulting geometry of the hull interior is not ideal for placing electronics.
 Therefore, consider adding additional features to create a flat surface. ]
 ])